ajlopez/SimpleStorm/README.md

 ```

 When a topology worker connects to the central server, it sends its address.
 The server shares that address
 with the rest of the topology workers.
+See [Distributed Web Crawler with Server/Workers](https://github.com/ajlopez/SimpleStorm/tree/master/samples/Workers)
+for a running example.

 ## Development